Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 ```

 The object has a member function called `takeParams` that accepts `username` and `password` variables as parameters
-and returns a string to console.
+and returns a string to the console.
 The `DoAuth` object is only created when the function is called for the first time.

 > Objects can inherit from classes and interfaces.
 For example:
 >